 - For in-store and online shopping (for clothes, bags, shoes, department stores), I would use Citibank Rewards Card to get 4 air miles for every $1 spent.

 - For spending on dining, petrol and taxis, I would use Maybank Horizon Visa Signature Card to earn 3.2 miles for every $1 spent (spend a minimum of $300 a month).
 This is subject to the Merchant Category Code which has to state that they are either Eating Places & Restaurants, Petrol Stations or Local Taxi Providers.

 - If I am a frequent flyer, for purchase of flight tickets such as Singapore Airlines, I would use DBS Altitude Visa Signature Card to get 3 miles for every $1 spent.

-In addition, here are 3 additional ways you can get more air miles until 31st December 2016:
+In addition, here are 3 more ways you can get more air miles:

 In my younger days I used to have more than 10 credit cards across the various banks (oh the shame!).
 However as life grew busier, I realised it was not feasible to manage so many credit cards what with the different bank statements coming at different periods.
 Hence I would be hard pressed to apply for all the cards mentioned above unless I do not mind having to straddle between so many cards.
 I think that personally, I can manage 3 credit cards at most.